S.Africa's top court delivers Zuma impeachment blow

 "We conclude that (National) Assembly did not hold the president to account," said Constitutional Court judge Chris Jafta.

-Defeated in court and facing mounting public criticism, Zuma later relented and paid $500,000, a sum set by the treasury.
+Defeated in court and facing mounting public criticism, Zuma later relented and paid $500,000, a sum set by the treasury following last year's ruling.

-In power since 2009, Zuma stepped down last week as president of the ruling ANC party after a 10 year term marked by numerous damning court judgements against him.
+In power since 2009, Zuma stepped down last week as president of the ruling African National Congress (ANC) party after a 10 year term marked by numerous damning court judgements against him.

-Friday's ruling is expected to pile up more pressure on the beleaguered leader.
+Friday's ruling is expected to pile pressure on the beleaguered leader to resign ahead of the end of his term as state president in 2019.

 Zuma was succeeded by his deputy Cyril Ramaphosa in a tightly fought contest in which his former wife Nkosazana Dlamini-Zuma also ran.

-The ANC's deputy secretary general Jessie Duarte said the party had noted the ruling and would "discuss its full implications" when the party decision-making body the National Executive Committee meets in just under two weeks on January 10, 2018.
+The ANC's deputy secretary general Jessie Duarte said the party had noted the ruling and would "discuss its full implications" when the party's decision-making National Executive Committee meets on January 10, 2018.

 © 2017 AFP